andrewbrereton/obsidian-to-ical-plugin/README.md

 1. If there is a scheduled date, an event will be created using that date.
 The summary will be appended with a ⏳.
 1. If there is a due date, an event will be created using that date.
 The summary will be appended with a 📅.
 1. If none of the above dates were found, then take any old date that we can find

+### Support Day Planner plugin?

+Enabling this will tell the plugin to consider [Day Planner plugin](https://github.com/ivan-lednev/obsidian-day-planner) format if tasks are discovered with times in them.

 ### Save calendar to GitHub Gist?